 But somehow, they endured, and thus ended up in the famous ‘Faith Chapter’ of Hebrews Chapter 11.

 The only possible answer is that they fought the good fight of faith!
-They hung on to Yahuwah’s promises, and they did not let go!
-They were diligent to not give up their faith, even in the midst of their Growing-Weary Garden.
-They fought to maintain their commitment to Yahuwah, trusting Him as the only solution to their problems.
+They hung on to Yahuwah’s promises and did not let go!
+They were diligent to not give up their faith, even in the midst of a Growing-Weary Garden.
+They fought to maintain their commitment to Yahuwah, enduring trials, and trusting Yah as the only solution to their problems.
+(Galatians 6:9)

 Having doubts and making mistakes is something all of us experience.
-But the Heroes of the Faith are devoted to the struggle to maintain their faith in Yahuwah.
+But Heroes of the Faith are devoted to the struggle to maintain their faith in Yahuwah, regardless of doubts and mistakes!

 Can I be a ‘Hero’ of the Faith?

-Doubts and failures and discouragements do not mean faith has died.
-My faith in Yahuwah Elohim, the Mighty One of Israel, is still entrenched deep within my heart and soul.
+Doubts, failures, discouragements — these do not mean my faith has died.
+My faith in Yahuwah Elohim, is still entrenched deep within my heart and soul.

 Regardless of the struggles and problems, I will not give up my faith!

-That is what fighting the good fight of faith is all about.
-We cling to Father’s promises, and we trust in His Word completely, even His promise that He will be our guide, even unto death (Psalms 48:14).
+That is what fighting the good fight of faith is all about!
+We cling to Father’s promises.
+We trust His Word completely!
+We will not abandon His truth, even His promise to be our guide, even unto death (Psalms 48:14).

-All of the Heroes of Faith, whether recorded in the Scriptures or in history books, were fighters of the faith.
+All Heroes of the Faith, whether recorded in the Scriptures or in the history books, were fighters of the faith.

-And even though they could not see what they hoped for; even though they did not always receive what they hoped for, yet — they never gave up their hope and their faith!
-They followed in the steps of Abraham, holding on to their faith, even against all hope, they continued to believe in hope (Romans 4:18).
+And even though they could not see what they hoped for; even though they did not always receive what they hoped for, and yet — they never gave up their hope and their faith!
+They followed in the steps of Abraham, holding on to their faith, even against all hope, they continued to believe in hope of their Mighty One being with them (Romans 4:18).

 Hope is a wonderful thing!
 Hope is the expectation of something good and rewarding.
-It is one of the three ‘great things’ —
+It is one of the three ‘Great Virutes’:

 And now abideth faith, hope, love, these three; but the greatest of these is love.
 (1Corinthians 13:13)